Treatment – Teen Mental Health

 4. 90 percent of children who die by suicide have a mental health condition.
 Suicide is the third leading cause of death for adolescents.
 We believe that the antidotes to this tragic statistic are proven treatment experience, loving empathy, and professional support.

 Teen mental health challenges are aggravated by endemic problems in society.
 From a systemic perspective, most public institutions are not designed to handle teens with poor mental health.

 For example, few public schools are equipped to support mental health for teens.
 Even private schools with greater resources often struggle to address teen mental health needs.

-Resistance by young people to teen mental health treatment is a problem as well.
+Resistance by young people to treatment is a problem as well.
 Sometimes those who are suffering resist a solution.